UM-org/wordpress-multisite-docker/Readme.md

    You can now access phpMyAdmin in your browser at https://localhost:8080 with the database credentials set in your .env file.

-   (If you're using this in production enivrement please make sure that port 8080 is open for inbound trafic.)
+   (If you're using this in production environnement please make sure that port 8080 is open for inbound trafic.)

 7. **Stopping the Containers:**